 My only advice is to a) try and pick as far away from roads as possible and b) make sure you wash all that you collect, it’s better to be safe than sorry here.
 Oh and make sure you are picking from plants in public areas, you don’t want to be pinching from someone’s garden.

 Just think about what wonderful dishes you can make with your found produce!

-Thank You for reading 15 Top Summer Holiday Wildlife Ideas for Kids
+Thank You for reading 15 Great Wildlife Activities For Kids this Summer Holiday

 Finally thank you for reading this list, and I hope there is something on here that you find useful.
 Be sure to let me know if you do – Just use the comments below.
 Also If you think of something else that I have missed then please feel free to let me know.